saulocantanhede/tfgreek2/docs/features/rule.md

 ## Feature description

-Syntactic rule of word or wordgroup.
+The `rule` feature specifies the syntactic rule for a word or wordgroup that was used to describe the constituency tree.

 ## Feature values